zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_08_en-US_REALITY_ENGINEERING.md

 The Aetherion's primary capability is not propulsion (though it can propel).
 It is not time dilation (though it creates it).
 The primary capability is:

-> **The ability to transition the Entity from one branch of the multiverse cascade to another—in the direction of cascade flow.**
+> **The ability to transition the Entity from one branch of the multiverse cascade to another, in the direction of cascade flow.**

-This is "Reality Engineering" in the truest sense—not modifying reality, but **selecting which downstream reality to exist within**.
+This is "Reality Engineering" in the truest sense, not modifying reality, but **selecting which downstream reality to exist within**.

 ### 1.2 The Metaphysical Position

-Each branch of the multiverse is a complete reality—self-consistent, causally closed, operating according to consistent physics.
+Each branch of the multiverse is a complete reality, self-consistent, causally closed, operating according to consistent physics.
 Normally, entities within a branch are **absolutely bound** to that branch.
 They cannot perceive, interact with, or transition to other branches.

-The Aetherion transcends this limitation through coherence manipulation—but only in one direction:
+The Aetherion transcends this limitation through coherence manipulation, but only in one direction:

 ```
 THE AETHERION EXCEPTION